Witchcraft, black magic, love potion, sorcery, faith healings…

 There’s good news for backpackers and budget travellers: Siquijor just might be the perfect destination for you.

 Budget accommodation is abundant on the island, to the point that most of them are right next to each other.
 Some are even located along the beach, offering breathtaking views of the sea.

 We stayed in Lorna’s End of the World during our trip.
 It’s a popular choice among backpackers and it is usually fully booked during peak season.

-At Php500 (US$9.50) a night for two persons, we had the basics like a bed, toilet, and bathroom, plus a fully functional kitchen that allowed us to cook our own food.
+At 500 PHP ($9.50 US) a night for two persons, we had the basics like a bed, toilet, and bathroom, plus a fully functional kitchen that allowed us to cook our own food.
 Just a few steps from our door is the beach, so the room was definitely a steal.

 If you are willing to splurge on your accommodation, Coco Grove Beach Resort is a popular choice among tourists.
 It has a beachfront location, three fully-equipped restaurants, and cultural events and activities exclusive to in-house guests only.
 Rooms are priced for as low as 2700 PHP ($52 US) per night for two persons.

 Siquijor Travel Guide to Getting There and Around

-There are no direct flights to Siquijor.
+There are no direct flights to Siquijor island.
 Even if there is an airport on the island, it does not cater to any commercial flight.

 The main gateway is Dumaguete City, the capital city of nearby Negros Oriental.
 Siquijor used to be part of this province before it was granted independence on September 17, 1971.

 If coming from the country’s capital Manila, your best choice would be to fly to Dumaguete City.
-From Dumaguete-Sibulan Airport, hail a tricycle (a ride quite similar to Thailand’s ‘tuktuk’) and tell the driver to bring you to the Dumaguete Port or Pier, which is around 15 minutes away.
-The fare is at Php150 (US$2.90).
+From Dumaguete-Sibulan Airport, hail a tricycle (a ride quite similar to Thailand’s infamous ‘tuk-tuks’) and tell the driver to bring you to the Dumaguete Port or Pier, which is around 15 minutes away.
+The fare is at least 150 PHP ($2.90 US).